Get exclusive member benefits & effect social change. Join Today

 In most cases, however, symptoms will develop.
 These may include:

-Blood in the vomit will usually be dark and clotted, but occasionally it can be red, which indicates it’s fresh.
-It will look like coffee grounds.
-Blood that appears in the stool will be dark and look like tar.
+Blood in the vomit will usually be dark and clotted and may look like coffee grounds.
+Occasionally it can be red, which indicates it’s fresh.
+Blood that appears in the stool will be dark and look like tar, unless you have a large bleed, in which case it will be red.
 If you have these symptoms, seek immediate emergency care.
-In some cases, blood loss from MWS is substantial and can be life-threatening.
+In some cases, blood loss from MWS can be substantial and life-threatening.

 Your doctor will ask you about any medical issues, including daily alcohol intake and recent illnesses, to identify the underlying cause of your symptoms.